 Over the course of this journey, I have come to believe that theory gains value primarily through its implications and applications for real-world contexts—in particular, by addressing the problems ordinary people struggle with in their daily lives, and the issues they care about.
 As a result, my academic research is collaborative and interdisciplinary, with an eye towards application, published near-exclusively in open-access and policy journals.

 However, in order to ensure that my work was not only useful in principle, but impactful in practice, I also recognized a need to connect directly with the public and policymakers.
 I honed my abilities to convey important ideas in a concise, accessible and compelling manner—and eventually, began to publish in popular outlets across the political spectrum including Al-Jazeera, The Conversation, Times Higher Education, Newsweek, U.S. News & World Report, Quartz, The Observer, Salon, AlterNet, Huffington Post, Counterpunch, The National Interest, MarketWatch and The American Conservative.

 My research has subsequently been highlighted in dossiers by the U.S. State Department, the U.S. Council on Foreign Relations, the U.S. Army War College, the Combatting Terrorism Center (CTC) at West Point, and Germany’s Federal Agency for Civic Education.
-Work has been cited in textbooks and journal articles, and featured by the Woodrow Wilson Institute, the Brookings Institute, the New America Foundation, and in popular outlets such as Foreign Affairs, Foreign Policy, Wall Street Journal, Washington Post, Newsweek, New York Magazine and Buzzfeed.
+Work has been cited in textbooks and journal articles, and featured by the Woodrow Wilson Institute, the Brookings Institute, the New America Foundation, and in popular outlets such as Foreign Affairs, Foreign Policy, Wall Street Journal, New York Times, Washington Post, Newsweek, New York Magazine and Buzzfeed.
 I am also regularly tapped for print, radio and television interviews to contextualize current events, to include spots with China’s Global Times, Egypt’s Al-Ahram, Islamic Republic of Iran Broadcasting, Voice of Russia, RT America, Newsmax, Voice of America, and Agence France-Presse (AFP).